im-ethz/flirt/docs/theory/eda-analysis.rst

 +------------------------+-------------------------------+------------------------------------------------------------------------------+
 | ComputeNeurokitPeaks() | amplitude\_min                | Increasing it makes the peak detection stricter: less peaks are detected     |
 +------------------------+-------------------------------+------------------------------------------------------------------------------+

+Below is a more detailed description of all algorithms implemented in the FLIRT EDA pre-processing pipeline.

 Low-Pass Filter `(LPF) <../api.html#module-flirt.eda.preprocessing.LowPassFilter>`_
 -------------------------------------------------------------------------------------